oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

 .. include:: tables/climatology_EC26-CMIP.rst

-Properties of the climatology - as which interpolation method and which CMIP6 models has been used - can be inspected looking at ``ecmean/climatology/EC23/pi_climatology_EC26-CMIP.yml`` file.
+Properties of the climatology - such as which interpolation method and which CMIP6 models have been used - can be inspected by looking at the ``ecmean/climatology/EC26/pi_climatology_EC26-CMIP.yml`` file.

 EC24
 ----